 The Kochav Hashachar quarry in the Jordan Valley.
 Photo: Keren Manor, activestills.org, 8 Feb.
 '11

 The court’s opinion, written by Supreme Court President Dorit Beinisch and joined by justices Miriam Na’or and Esther Hayut, was given in a petition filed by Yesh Din in March 2009 against Israeli entities operating quarries in Area C in the West Bank.
-On 10 January 2012, Yesh Din filed an application for rehearing, before an expanded panel, on the new rule that the judgment established.
+On 10 January 2012, Yesh Din filed an application for rehearing, before an expanded panel, on the precedent established by the ruling.
+In July 2012 the High Court of Justice rejected the request but also stated that the ruling does not constitute a precedent and was given in view of the specific circumstances of the petition.

 "Assuming no political changes will occur"